intelia-agility/mlspecialisation/usecase2/README.md

 ####  Regressional Solutions
 **Note:** The following analysis can be found in the 02-Regression_Models.ipynb.

 Based on the same preprocessed data features, we compared the performance of three regular regression models: Linear Regressor, XGB Regressor, and LightGB Regressor.
+We chose Linear Regressor as one of the baseline model because linear is a simple and stable model.
+Its learned parameters is easy to explain.
+We chose XGBoost and LightGB because both of them are proven very efficient model.
+Both of them are tree-based models.
+They are easy to train and they have built-in feature importance evaluation functions.

+This case study is a prediction task.
+For prediction tasks, we are more interested in predicting the accurate mean values instead of median or other target values.
+There are two popular metrics for mean value prediction tasks: MSE and RMSE.
+We chose RMSE because it can maintain the scale of the error at the same level of the target values, so that the result is more intuitive.

-We use the RMSE of the scaled target value as the main metric and calculate the RMSE on the original target values to make it easier to understand.
+Because we down-scaled our training data during model training, we calculate two RMSE metrics: the first one was based on the down-scaled target value as the main metric, and the other was based on the original target values to make it easier to understand.

-The code and performance are as follows:
+The code of the model training and their performance are as follows:

 - Linear Regressor